austinBernard/MovieAppProject/README.md

 # Movie App Project

-Users are given a menu with options on wether they would like to add a movie, check there current movie list, or to find a movie in there current list.
+Users are given a menu with options on wether they would like to add a movie, check their current movie list, or to find a movie in their current list.